7 Little Etiquette Rules for Complaining on Social Media

 Never post on social media when you’re angry

 Public social media posts should be thoughtful, not in the heat of the moment.
 “When I teach technology etiquette, I always say don’t tweet in heat, meaning don’t post on social media when you’re angry or upset.
 Remember that what seems like a big deal today may not be a big deal tomorrow,” says Whitmore.
-Here are 24 tips to help you calm down fast when you’re angry.
+Use these simple etiquette tricks to maneauver your way out of the 11 most awkward social media moments.

 Make all public comments respectful